MusketMosez/OracleVendingMachine/README.md

 - Make commands clearer/more concise e.g. get float  instead of getfloat

 - Print outputs of change in nicer format using tables

+- Provide 'quick buy' command where the `buy` and `deposit` commands are executed in one line

+- Provide a more 'interactive' test suite either through more class methods or adapt the unit tests